flyser/cournal/README.md

-Cournal is a collaborative note taking and journal application using a stylus
+Cournal is a collaborative note taking and journal application using a stylus.

 ## Why? ##